sherrymax/aps-examples/aps-generate-document-from-template-and-form-fields-values/readme.md

 #### The project contains the tips required to generate a document with APS Form values

 ### Use-Case / Requirement
-As part of the process, it is required to capture the APS Form values and generate a document out of a template.
+As part of the process, it is required to capture the APS Form values and generate a document out of a template and upload to ECM.

 ### Prerequisites to run this demo end-2-end